Gravitas Ventures: History

-In 2017, the content division of the German broadcast company ProSiebenSat.1, Red Arrow Entertainment, purchased a majority position in Gravitas with an agreement to move to complete ownership in the future.
+In 2017, the content division of the German broadcast company ProSiebenSat.1, Red Arrow Entertainment, purchased a majority position in Gravitas, with an agreement to move to complete ownership in the future.
 Gravitas remains independent, but works in cooperation with Red Arrow International, the company's distribution group.
 Red Arrow management said the combination of content generation, distribution and capacity to finance and own projects was motivation for the purchase.
 They planned to make “significant investments” in global film and television projects.
-Gravitas management and staff remained with the company.

-2021 acquisition
+In 2020, Murphy was recognized as a Hero in Home Entertainment by Media Play News.

 On November 16, 2021, Gravitas was acquired by Canadian media company Anthem Sports & Entertainment for $73 million in a cash and stock deal.

-Current

-In 2022, the new company released the horror movie All Eyes starring Jasper Hammer and Ben Hall and directed and written by the Greenlee brothers.
-The movie was produced by Homefront Pictures.
+In April 2025, Anthem sold the company to Shout!
+Studios, with Gravitas and Shout! continuing to operate as separate brands.